JetBrains/kotlin-web-site/docs/topics/jvm/java-interop.md

 ## Java synthetic property references

 > This feature is [Experimental](components-stability.md#stability-levels-explained).
 It may be dropped or changed at any time.
-> Use it only for evaluation purposes.
-We'd appreciate your feedback on it in [YouTrack](https://kotl.in/issue).
+> We recommend that you use it only for evaluation purposes.
 >
 {type="warning"}

 Starting from Kotlin 1.8.20, you can create references to Java synthetic properties.
-For example, for such Java code:
+Consider the following Java code:

 ```
 public class Person {